dineshsonachalam/IMDB_5000_Movies_Statistics_Report-/README.md

 -	After the evolution of Facebook in 2005, people used to rank the movies in the FB by liking the movies.
 -	The Facebook rating of movies have increased over years and people are interested in liking the movies that are impressive.
 This liking system acts as a medium to say that whether a movie is better or good or average or flop.

-# 6. Top 10 Directors Budget Vs Gross and their

 ![Alt text](https://github.com/dineshsonachalam/IMDB_5000_Movies_Statistics_Report-/blob/master/top_10_directors.png "Top 10 directors movies")